nathanaeru/SpringClean/README.md

 **Currently only Windows systems are supported**

-* On the [Releases](https://github.com/nathanaeru/SpringClean/releases) page, download the SpringClean-win.zip file.
+* On the [Releases](https://github.com/nathanaeru/SpringClean/releases) page, download the SpringClean.zip file.
 * Extract to your desired folder.
 * Run the SpringClean.exe file and now you're good to go!